 Before diving into the specifics, let’s establish realistic budget ranges.
 What separates a €10,000 Corfu wedding from a €50,000 one isn’t just fancier napkins – it’s fundamentally different venue types, guest counts, and timing strategies.

-| Intimate/Budget | 50 | €8,000 – €15,000 | €160 – €300 | Beachfront taverna or simple villa celebration, local catering, day-of coordination, essential photography and florals |
+A beachfront taverna or simple villa celebration, with local catering, day-of coordination, essential photography, and florals.

 The critical context: These ranges assume you understand the hidden costs that can inflate budgets by 30%+.
 Greece’s 24% VAT is often excluded from initial quotes.
 Service charges add another 10-20%.
 For villas, infrastructure rentals (generators, toilets, lighting) can add €2,000-€4,000 you didn’t budget for.